pedestrian accident lawyer corpus christi

 Document the scene if you safely can.
 Take photos, collect witness names, and keep all bills and discharge instructions.

-Do not give a recorded statement to an insurer before you get legal guidance.
-Minesh Patel can speak for you so nothing you say gets twisted.
-Call (361) 400-2036 for a free consultation.
+Do not give a recorded statement to any insurer before you get legal guidance.
+Minesh Patel or any of the lawyers at The Patel Firm can provide the best guidance on what to say and can speak to insurers on your behalf.
+Call (361)-287-7242 for a free consultation.

-Why choose Minesh Patel for a pedestrian case?
+Why Choose Minesh Patel For a Pedestrian Accident?

 Results come from preparation and urgency.
-Minesh Patel moves fast to preserve footage, secure evidence, and control the narrative before insurers do.
+Our attorneys mobilize fast to preserve footage, secure evidence, and control the narrative before insurers do.
 Local knowledge matters.
-The Corpus Christi pedestrian accident attorneys at The Patel Firm know the corridors, insurers, and defense tactics that appear repeatedly in Nueces County cases.
+The pedestrian accident attorneys at The Patel Firm know the corridors, insurers, and defense tactics that appear repeatedly in Nueces County cases.

 You deserve an advocate who explains every step plainly.
-We keep communication short, clear, and actionable so you can focus on healing.
+We keep communication short, clear, and actionable so you can focus on healing and recovery.

 A pedestrian crash includes any vehicle striking a person on foot.
 That includes crosswalks, sidewalks, driveways, parking lots, school zones, and work zones.

 Mobility devices count.
-Wheelchairs, walkers, and e-scooters often bring the same right-of-way questions that Minesh Patel resolves every day.
+Wheelchairs, walkers, and e-scooters often bring the same right-of-way questions that The Patel Firm are experts at resolving.

 Liability can involve multiple parties.
 Drivers may be negligent for speeding, distraction, intoxication, or failing to yield.